Finding Work in Alaska

 Vacationing: Alaska is vast, stretching thousands of miles in all directions, with starkly contrasting climate zones, breathtakingly beautiful scenery, abundant wildlife, and Native peoples with rich cultures.
 It presents abundant and varied recreational opportunities.
 No wonder it is a prime tourist destination!
 So come for a visit, savor the flavor of various communities, experience the weather, and check out the job scene.
 Visit employers and job sites.

 Internet: Myths and misinformation about Alaska are rampant.
 Study maps.
 Get the facts.
 Extensive information is available on the Internet.
 Research time can provide you with a realistic view of the current job market (it's no longer the wide open market of pipeline days) and direction in locating a job.
 Learn about the climate, the cost of living, read about our cities, towns and rural villages, and where the jobs are (and aren't.)
 Several sites on the Internet list job openings.
-Read the classified ads in the Anchorage Daily News, Juneau Empire, Peninsula Clarion , or the Fairbanks Daily News-Miner.
-Check out US.Jobs.
+Read the classified ads in the Anchorage Daily News, Juneau Empire, Peninsula Clarion , Check out US.Jobs.
 A few shortage occupations with the State of Alaska are open to applicants from out of state.
 If you find a job vacancy to your liking, negotiate with the employer via phone, e-mail or fax, and you may land a solid job offer before coming to Alaska.

 Job Market Overview: Alaska ranks 20th among the states in per capita income.
 Cost of living comparisons are imprecise, but one study ranks Kodiak, Juneau, Fairbanks and Anchorage among the survey's 10 most expensive cities to live in.
 Unemployment in Alaska is above the national average.
 The employment growth rate is slow, below one percent.
 All in all, recent economic growth has been slow.